 The Real Meaning of Earth Hour

 Politicians and environmentalists, including those behind Earth Hour, are not calling on people just to change a few light bulbs, they are calling for a truly massive reduction in carbon emissions--as much as 80 percent below 1990 levels.
-Because our energy is overwhelmingly carbon-based (fossil fuels provide more than 80 percent of world energy), and because the claims of abundant “green energy” from breezes and sunbeams are a myth--this necessarily means a massive reduction in our energy use.
+Because our energy is overwhelmingly carbon-based (in 2005, fossil fuels made up 86 percent of world energy production), this necessarily means a massive reduction in our energy consumption.

-People don’t have a clear view of what this would mean in practice.
-We, in the industrialized world, take our abundant energy for granted and don’t consider just how much we benefit from its use in every minute of every day.
-Driving our cars to work and school, sitting in our lighted, heated homes and offices, powering our computers and countless other labor-saving appliances, we count on the indispensable values that industrial energy makes possible: hospitals and grocery stores, factories and farms, international travel and global telecommunications.
-It is hard for us to project the degree of sacrifice and harm that proposed climate policies would force upon us.
+People don't have a clear sense of what this would mean in practice.
+We, in the industrialized world, take our abundant energy for granted and don't consider just how much we benefit from its use in every minute of our every day.
+We drive our cars to work and school, we sit in our lighted, heated homes and offices, powering our computers and countless other labor-saving appliances, and we count on the indispensable values that industrial energy makes possible: hospitals and grocery stores, factories and farms, international travel and global telecommunications.
+It is hard for us to project the degree of sacrifice and harm that global-warming policies would force upon us.

 This blindness to the vital importance of energy is precisely what Earth Hour exploits.
-It sends the comforting-but-false message: Cutting off fossil fuels would be easy and even fun!
-People spend the hour stargazing and holding torch-lit beach parties; restaurants offer special candle-lit dinners.
+It sends the comforting-but-false message: Cutting off our use of fossil fuels would be easy and even fun!
+People spent the hour star-gazing and holding torch-lit beach parties; restaurants offered special candle-lit dinners.
 Earth Hour makes the renunciation of energy seem like a big party.

-Participants spend an enjoyable sixty minutes in the dark, safe in the knowledge that the life-saving benefits of industrial civilization are just a light switch away.
-This bears no relation whatsoever to what life would actually be like under the sort of draconian carbon-reduction policies that climate activists are demanding: punishing carbon taxes, severe emissions caps, outright bans on the construction of power plants.
+The participants of Earth Hour spent an enjoyable sixty minutes in the dark, but all the while they remained safe in the knowledge that the comforts and life-saving benefits of industrial civilization were just a light switch away.
+This bears no relation whatsoever to what our lives would actually be like under the sort of draconian carbon-reduction policies that global-warming activists are demanding: punishing carbon taxes, severe emissions caps, outright bans on the construction of power plants.

-It is true that the importance of Earth Hour is its symbolic meaning.
+It is true that the real importance of Earth Hour is its symbolic meaning.
 But that meaning is the opposite of the one intended.
 The lights of our cities and monuments are a symbol of human achievement, of what mankind has accomplished in rising from the cave to the skyscraper.
-Earth Hour presents the disturbing spectacle of people celebrating those lights being extinguished.
-Its call for people to renounce energy and to rejoice at darkened skyscrapers makes its real meaning unmistakably clear: Earth Hour symbolizes the renunciation of industrial civilization.
+Earth Hour presents the disturbing spectacle of people celebrating those lights going out.
+Its call for people to abandon their use of energy and to rejoice at the sight of skyscrapers going dark makes its real meaning unmistakably clear: what Earth Hour represents is the renunciation of industrial civilization.